apache/doris-website/docs/admin-manual/data-admin/backup-restore/backup.md

 );
 ```

-- Replace bucket_name and container with your Azure container name.
+- Replace `bucket_name` with your Azure container name.
 - Provide your Azure storage account and key for authentication.
-- `s3.region` is just a fake region.
+- `s3.region` is just a dummy region.
 - `provider` must be `AZURE`.

-### Creating a Repository on GCP
+### Option 3: Create Repository on GCP

-To create a repository on Google Cloud Platform (GCP) storage, use the following SQL command:
+To create a Repository on Google Cloud Platform (GCP) storage, use the following SQL command:

 ```sql
 CREATE REPOSITORY `gcp_repo`